New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Wolf data

-\paragraph{Third behavior} In the last behavior, that has really low probability in the first time window, the predictive distribution of the step-length is similar to the one of the second (Figure \ref{fig:traj} (d)).
-The turning-angle has a mode at $\approx 2$ and low variability, indicating that the animal moves in a anticlockwise direction.
-Given that this behavior is almost absent during the first temporal window, whereas it represents the main moving type during the second one, this pattern seems to correctly fit with the star-shaped movements of wolves in presence of cubs at dens \citep{Mech2003}.
-This is in line with the tendency of breeding females to restrict their movements to a smaller area of the territory during the period of reproduction, compared to the rest of the year \citep{Jedrzejewski2001}.
-The counter clockwise tendency of wolf movements may be related to the necessity to exploit different portions of the home range to locate vulnerable prey.
-Because wolves apparently have a spatial map of resources within their territory \citep{Peter1979}, varying their hunting routes to surprise prey could improve their hunting success \citep{Jedrzejewski2001}, resulting in a rotational use of the home range \citep{Demma2011}.\\
+\paragraph{Third behavior (HE2)} As far as the third behavior is concerned, the predictive distribution of the step-length is similar to that of the second behavior (Figure \ref{fig:traj} (d)).
+The turning-angle has a mode at approximately 2 and limited variability, thus indicating that the animal moves in an anticlockwise direction.
+This behavior is almost absent in the first temporal window, while it represents the main movement type in the second one.
+This pattern seems to correctly estimate the star-shaped movements of wolves in the presence of cubs at dens \citep{Mech2003}.
+This is in line with the tendency of breeding females to restrict their movements to a smaller portion of the territory during the period of reproduction, compared to other times of the year \citep{Jedrzejewski2001}.
+The counter-clockwise tendency may be related to the necessity of exploiting different portions of the home range to locate vulnerable prey.
+Since wolves have a spatial map of resources within their territory \citep{Peter1979}, varying their hunting routes to surprise prey could improve their hunting success \citep{Jedrzejewski2001}, and this could result in a rotational use of the home range \citep{Demma2011}.\\

-From the off-diagonal elements of $\boldsymbol{\Sigma}^*$ we can see that there could be dependence; remember that independence between the elements of the compositional vectors requires a diagonal $\boldsymbol{\Sigma}^*$.
-To better analyze the dependence structure we plot a log-ratio temporal correlation in Figure \ref{fig:logratio}.
-There is not a unique and generally accepted way to evaluate the correlation of compositional data, see for example \cite{Filzmoser2008} or \cite{LONG2013}, but since we are here interested mainly in the temporal evolution of the dependence, the log-ratio is divided by its value at time lag 0, i.e. $t= t'$, showing then how log-ratios change over time.
-We indicate the correlation coefficients with $\rho$.
+It is possible to see, from the off-diagonal elements of $\boldsymbol{\Sigma}$ (Table \ref{tab:DensCI}), that there could be dependence; it should be recalled that independence between the elements of the compositional vectors requires a diagonal $\boldsymbol{\Sigma}$.
+To better analyze the dependence structure we look at the temporal evolution of the ``correlation''.
+There is no unique or generally accepted way of evaluating the temporal correlation of compositional data, see, for example, \cite{Filzmoser2008} or \cite{LONG2013}, but since we are here mainly interested in the temporal evolution of the dependence, the log-ratio covariance, equation \eqref{eq:tau1}, is divided by its value when $t= t'$ (at lag 0), thus showing how dependence changes over time.
+These log-ratio correlations, indicated with $\nu$, are shown in Figure \ref{fig:logratio}.